Southern Gems Tour

 Hawai'i Volcanoes National Park, located on the Big Island of Hawai’i, is a UNESCO World Heritage site that offers a unique and dynamic landscape shaped by volcanic activity.
 The park features a network of hiking trails, scenic drives, and educational exhibits that showcase the geological and cultural significance of the area.
 The park is home to two of the world's most active volcanoes, Kīlauea and Mauna Loa, providing visitors with the rare opportunity to witness the raw power of nature.

-The Thurston Lava Tube, located in Hawai’i Volcanoes National Park, is a famous lava tube formed over 500 years ago by a river of molten lava.
+Also known as Thurston Lava Tube is located in Hawai’i Volcanoes National Park, is a historical landmark formed over 500 years ago by a river of molten lava.
 Visitors can walk through this well-lit tunnel, surrounded by the smooth and rugged textures left behind by the flowing lava.
 The lush rainforest that surrounds the tube adds to its allure, creating a unique blend of volcanic and tropical landscapes.

 Kīlauea Iki